Camp David. Christian

 Church of Jesus Christ of Latter-day Saints.
 Cult

-through and through.
+Smith in 1830.
 Also known as Latter-day Saints or (most commonly)

 Mormons - a nickname they accept although they prefer their proper name.